umd-dslam/docs/src/analysis.md

 ## File and Directory

-Namenode maintains a directory tree for HDFS and a mapping of file blocks to datanodes where the data is stored.
+Namenode maintains a directory tree for HDFS and a mapping of file blocks to Datanodes where the data is stored.
 Similar to the traditional stand-alone file system, the directory structure of HDFS is also a tree structure.
 HDFS Namespace stores all the attributes of each directory/file node in the directory tree, including: name, number (id), user, group, permission, modification time, access time, subdirectory/file (children) and other information which exist in the Namenode's memory at runtime.
 You can find more details in [Section 3.1](https://dsl-umd.github.io/docs/metadata/namespace/index.html).

 The memory usage of each attribute in inode is shown in the table.